Cbeattie97/Readme_Generator/generatedFiles/README.md

 # README Generator
   ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
   ## Description
-  A node.js application that allows users to create a readme file from the CLI
+  A node.js project that allows users to input data into the CLI to create a REDME.md file
   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)